the-rooster/SCHED/README.md

 # SCHED
- a simple command line scheduler.
+ a simple command line scheduler. made because i was sick of using calendar apps and excel to keep track of assignments

  compile to exe with PyInstaller and add to PATH for optimal experience.